MajorTanya/mihon-dummyextension/README.md

+> [!CAUTION]
+> # IF YOU ARE NOT DEVELOPING OR DEBUGGING MIHON, A MIHON FORK, OR AN EXTENSION FOR THEM, THIS REPO IS NOT MEANT FOR YOU!
+THERE IS NO CONTENT HERE!

 # Dummy Extension repository for debugging extension management in Tachiyomi, Mihon, and their forks

 This repo contains a singular extension called "Dummy Extension", which does not serve any sort of